 4. Watch your energy consumption

 Do you know how much energy you waste?
-Invest in an energy monitor – they cost around £30 but some gas and electricity companies give them to customers for free.
+Investing in an energy monitor will help you to find out.
+They cost around £25 to £40 but some gas and electricity companies give them to customers for free.

 Put it somewhere your whole family can see it, like the kitchen.
 Some of these handy gadgets work out how much your energy use is costing, so that’s a really good reminder to cut back.